WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### Which coins can I select for CoinJoins?

-You can select any coin, as long as the total sum reaches the minimum to register (usually ~0.1 BTC).
+You can select any coin, as long as the total sum of up to 7 coins reaches the minimum to register (usually ~0.1 BTC).
 :::

-:::details
+::::details
 ### Why do my coins occasionally get banned from participating in CoinJoin?

 A CoinJoin consists of multiple users registering inputs (coins) and blinded outputs.